woonsanko/recipe-for-hippo-db-migration/README.md

 This recipe explains how to migrate the database of Hippo CMS to a different database.

+## Installation

+Download this repository as zip file and extract it to a folder wherer you want to execute this migration script.

 ## Steps Overview

   - Step 1: Configure the source repository and target repository by adding ```conf/source-repository.xml``` and ```conf/target-repository.xml```.